Nolensville Planning Commission

 Mr. Joshua Goggins of 7090 Nolen Park Circle spoke in favor of the Southwalk Concept Plan.

 Mr. Chris Greuning of 3061 Ballenger Drive was in favor of the Southwalk Development.

 Mr. Derek Adams of 4795 Jobe Trail spoke in favor of the Southwalk Concept Plan.

 Mr. Jason Patrick of 209 Gilchrist South Circle thanked the Planning Commission for allowing him to serve.
 He said he would return in July when Chairman Radley and Commissioner Walden are present.

 Commissioner Lawler requested items #2, #4 and #5 be removed from the Consent Agenda.
 Mayor Alexander seconded the motion, which passed unanimously.
 Commissioner Lawler then moved to approve the remaining items on the Consent Agenda, seconded by Bob Haines and passed unanimously.
 Mayor Alexander moved to defer item #2 on the consent agenda, the reduction of bond amount for Summerlyn Section 2 from $32,000 to $9,660.00, seconded by Commissioner Gardner and approved unanimously.
 Mayor Alexander moved to defer item #4 on the Consent Agenda, the transition of Whittmore Phase 1 from performance to maintenance bonding.
 Commissioner Lawler seconded, and the motion passed unanimously.
 Mayor Alexander moved to approve item #5 on the Consent Agenda, seconded by Commissioner Haines and approved unanimously.

 7. NEW BUSINESS

-Mayor Alexander moved to approve the annexation of the afore-mentioned rights-of-way, seconded by Commissioner Gardner.
-The motion passed unanimously.
+Mayor Alexander moved to approve the Williams annexation and plan of service, seconded by Commissioner Gardner and passed unanimously.